zachbachiri/Flock/README.md

 ## Grunt
 - Grunt files are included in node_modules, for use if we want.
 Package.json and gruntfile.js are both related to grunt, so if we don't use it these are not necessary

+## Unit Testing
+- Unit tests live in the /test/unit directory.
+They use Jasmine, and more information can be found in the documentation: http://jasmine.github.io/2.2/introduction.html
+- For the moment, we can have a separate unit testing file for each controller.
+Within each unit testing file, we can group tests by 'suites' (using the 'describe' function) and group them even further by 'specs' (using the 'it' function).
+The individual tests are similar to other unit tests where you will create example data and use expect([expected value]).toBe([actual value]) to make sure the code is doing what it should be doing
+- To run the tests, go to the root directory of the project and type 'npm install'.
+This should install all the dependencies needed for testing.
+Then you can type 'npm test'.
+This will start a server, open a window in Chrome, and the terminal should display how many tests passed.
+If you keep the server running and add more unit tests later, then all the tests will be re-run.
+- The /test/karma.conf.js file is a configuration file for running the tests.
+NOTE: If you are testing code that uses new dependencies or code that is in a new file, then add the files/dependencies to the 'files' array in the karma.conf.js file